Related articles

 end

-Why does the first one work in a predictable manner and not the second?
-Find out yourself by paying attention to the SQL queries:
+Why does the first one work of Predictable way And not the second?
+Find out for yourself by paying attention to SQL queries:

 class ApplicationRecord < ActiveRecord::Base